rahil627/my-programming-stuff/langs/programming-languages.md

       - **there are 100s of rust engines, but no games**, which shows what sort of people use it: **over-engineers**
         - in contrast, C++ has a more solid industrial feeling to it
   - "**Where Go shines in simplicity, Rust shines in expressiveness.
 Rust's type system is far ahead of Go's, which allows for a workflow where you model your data almost before the implementation details.
 Code is often more concise.
 The dark side of this is that if you're not disciplined, concise can end up obfuscated.** Even Python and JS are like this; consider list comprehensions embedded in more list comprehensions vs iterative loops.
 Sometimes I find myself doing things the Go way in Rust, because it's more readable.
 This is an option in Rust, but not the other way around."
-  - not the prettiest syntax.. but not python tab-delimited either
+  - not the prettiest syntax.. but **i quite like it [syntax], after seeing some Ocaml**
-  - people have went crazy making Rust bindings for nearly every C/C++ library out there.., maybe writing C bindings have become easier? ...Or area they completely re-writing all these libraries!?
+    - also like Ocaml, and haxe, has powerful pattern matching, a strong type system, and emphasizes non-mutable data first which lends itself well to funcitonal paradigm
+  - people have went crazy re-writing everything from the ground up in rust
   - Bevy game engine, also see "awesome gamdev rust" on github
   - https://discord.com/blog/why-discord-is-switching-from-go-to-rust
     - this article tells of a single example of many where Discord replaced Rust because they were hitting the limit of Go's garbage collector, and to their surprise, beyond that problem, it outperformed go in every way anyway